telerik/document-processing-docs/knowledge-base/create-custom-image-properties-resolver-net-standard.md

 ## Description

 **.NET Standard** specification does not define APIs for converting images or scaling their quality.
 That is why to export to PDF format a document containing images different than Jpeg and Jpeg2000 or ImageQuality different than High, you will need to provide an implementation of the **ImagePropertiesResolver** abstract class.
-This property enables you to set a resolver implementation that can parse the image raw data to separate its colors and alpha channel.
-This implementation should be passed to the **ImagePropertiesResolver** property of the of **FixedExtensibilityManager**.
+This property enables you to set a resolver implementation that can parse the image's raw data to separate its colors and alpha channels.
+This implementation should be passed to the **ImagePropertiesResolver** property of the **FixedExtensibilityManager**.

+>caution The Telerik.Documents.ImageUtils.dll assembly depends on SkiaSharp.
+To use this assembly, you will need to add a reference to SkiaSharp.
+With the **R2 2023** changes, SkiaSharp replaced ImageSharp as the required dependency.
+That is why the suggested sample implementation is applicable up to version 2023.1.315.

 ## Solution